cheatsnake/shadify/docs/documentation.md

 # 📃 Documentation

+> You can find [translation into Russian](https://github.com/cheatsnake/shadify/blob/master/README_RU.md) on GitHub.

 The service is divided into independent modules.
 Each module starts with a brief description of what the module is oriented at.
 This is followed by a detailed description of each HTTP interface, with descriptions of the possible parameters and return responses.

 -   [Sudoku](./modules/sudoku.md)